carolbezerra-dev/trybe-projects/1.WebDevelopment/4.JavaScript/README.md

 ### 12 - Condition of existence of a triangle

 A triangle consists of three lines: `lineA`,` lineB` and `lineC`.
-Create a function called `triangleCheck` that should take the three lines as a parameter and return if it is possible to form a triangle with the values presented for each line
+Create a function called `triangleCheck` that should take the three lines as a parameter and return if it is possible to form a triangle with the values presented for each line.

-To do so, keep in mind a few considerations:

-- The return of your function must be a Boolean.

 Example: the return of `triangleCheck (10, 14, 8)` should be `true`.